Slightly-Techie/crm-api/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-- Poetry
+- Poetry: Dependency manager for Python.
-- Postgres
+- Postgres: A relational database.
-- Python 3.10^
+- Python 3.10^: The Python programming language.
-- AutoPEP8
+- AutoPEP8: An auto-formatter for Python code.

 ### Setting up a development environment